jadilorenzo/obsidian-writing/Let There Be Light.md

 %% good programming habits %%

 Caleb Woods is passionate about growing RoleModel Software into a thriving company.
 Every year, Mr. Woods carefully selects applicants for the "RoleModel Academy," our apprenticeship program.
+Although techies and programmers are renown for their poor communication skills,  This year, Mr. Woods chose